 2. Can a current UIC employee serve as the principal investigator (PI) on behalf of, or become an employee of, a small business SBIR-STTR applicant?

-As a UIC employee, if you wish to serve as the PI for the business applicant or become an employee of the business, then you must adhere to University Policy on Conflict of Commitment and Interest for academic staff including faculty, postdoctoral scholars, and academic professionals (see RNUA FAQ #2) and the Policy and Rules for Civil Service Staff.
+As a UIC employee, if you wish to serve as the PI for the business applicant or become an employee of the business, then you must adhere to University Policy on Conflict of Commitment and Interest for academic staff including faculty, postdoctoral scholars, and academic professionals and the Policy and Rules for Civil Service Staff.

 - Academic staff must follow the University Policy on Conflict of Commitment and Interest.
 Academic staff must seek prior review and approval for the non-University activities from your Unit Executive Officer (UEO).
-Review and approval is documented using the Report of Non-University Activities (RNUA) form.
+Review and approval is documented using Pre-Approval Request form in UIC Research COI.
 Additional details follow in the subsequent questions.

 - Civil Service staff must follow the Policy and Rules for Civil Service Staff.
 Guidelines on obtaining approval are available under Rule 16.01.
 Civil service employees are required to report in writing any potential conflict of interest to the unit head for approval before engaging in any activity that is or may appear to be inconsistent with the employee’s duties and obligations to the University.
 The non-university activities of civil service staff are monitored by the campus Assistant Vice President for Human Resources.

 Guidance provided by these FAQs is not intended to replace the advice and requirements set by the UIC Human Resources Office.
 The UIC Human Resources Office should be consulted with any questions about the non-University activities of civil service staff.

 Although you may have written University approval to engage in activities with the business, you must not devote any of your University working time nor use University resources, such as office space, supplies, equipment, phone, faxes, copiers, websites, etc. to conduct company business.